Sergei Lemeshev: Signature role as Lensky in Eugene Onegin

 Lemeshev's signature role was as Lensky in Eugene Onegin by Pyotr Ilyich Tchaikovsky, and he performed it more than 500 times from 1927 onwards.
 He performed it for the last time on his 70th birthday, after suffering three heart attacks and having a lung removed.

 Other key roles

 In 1953 Lemeshev was given the prestigious title People's Artist of the USSR.
 He was also appointed assistant manager of the Bolshoi from 1957 to 1959.
 He debuted as director in 1951, with the production of La traviata in the Maly Opera Theatre in Leningrad (now known as the Mikhailovsky Theatre).
 Following this, he was made director for the production of Massenet's Werther in 1957 at the Bolshoi.

 Toward the end of his career, he mainly gave concerts of Russian classic romances and folk songs, with performances aired on the radio, and taught in the Moscow Conservatory as associate professor.

 He was buried in the Novodevichy Cemetery in Moscow.

+Lemeshev-mania

+Lemeshev's talent, artistry, acting skills and conspicuous charm very quickly made him a public idol.

+Almost all his performances during the 1930s and 1940s were accompanied by crowds of fans following him through the streets, spending days and nights near his house.

+While Lemeshev was one of the leading tenors of the Bolshoi Theatre, he was admired by female fans, who were jokingly called "lemeshistki."
+The theatre lobby was a venue for scuffles between the "lemeshistki" and the "kozlovityanki" (female fans of Lemeshev's rival Ivan Kozlovsky).